ifrantar/personal-website/src/index.md

 ---
-title: 'Aerlytix'
+title: 'Ivan Frantar'
-metaDesc: 'An analytics and technology solutions company that offers a wide range of services to the aviation finance industry.'
+metaDesc: 'This is the portfolio and personal website of Ivan Frantar, a product designer based in Ireland.'
 layout: 'layouts/home.html'
 ---